‘Old Dog Syndrome’ in dogs is similar to Alzheimer’s disease in humans.

 Dizzy?
 Head Tilt?
 Rapid Eye Movements?

-There’s a lot more to Canine Dysfunction Syndrome than the normal slowing down that accompanies the aging process.
+There’s a lot more to canine cognitive dysfunction than the normal slowing down that accompanies the aging process.

 You’ll also find all the tips and advice you need to choose the right treatment options and the best coping and management techniques.